Prajjwol09/SQL_Retail_Analysis_Project/README.md

 **Project Title**: Retail Sales Analysis
  **Database**: `sql_db_2`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+This project was done to demonstrate SQL skills and techniques used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 ## Objectives